 The audio signal passes through the voice coil (moving-coil) of conductive wire.
 Since audio signals are alternating currents, this causes a varying electromagnetic field in the coil.

-As we can see, the coil is attached to the diaphragm and so any coil movement means diaphragm movement.
+As we can see, the coil is attached to the diaphragm, so any coil movement means diaphragm movement.

 The oddly-shaped magnetic structure has a cylindrical cutaway in which the coil is suspended.
 Note that the coil does not touch the magnet.